canjs/can-bind/doc/start.md

 @function can-bind.prototype.start start
 @parent can-bind.prototype
-@description Start listening to the observables and set their values depending on their current state and the options provided to the binding when initialized.
+@description Start listening to the child & parent observables and set their values depending on their current state and the options provided to the binding when initialized.
 @signature `binding.start()`

 @body